MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     ![Users link](media/settings-page.png "Users link")

     > [!IMPORTANT]
-    > You can access [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] data through the **Guides Hub** tile on the preceding page.
+    > You can access [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] data through the **Guides Hub** tile.
 However, we recommend that you not make changes in the Guides Hub.
 Any changes that you make there can have unintended consequences for the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] apps.

 4. On the **Enabled Users** page, select the user, and then select **Manage Roles**.